HardlyDifficult/Tutorials/Quaternions.md

 #### 3.6.1) Quaternion * Vector3 (or Vector2)

 Given a vector you can calculate its position after a rotation has been applied.
-For example, given an originalPosition vertex of a mesh you can calculate what its position would be after a rotation.
+For example, given an offset from the center you can rotate to orbit around that center point.

 <img src=https://i.imgur.com/LAV5HN8.gif width=500px>